ryan258/contextapp/README.md

 - (Add that function to a component using the context.
 - Then we should have access to this function in any component that consumes the context.
 - Render the component somewhere. :)

+## Multiple Contexts

+- Yes, you can have multiple contexts, best broken up into seperate files.